inrupt/solid-react-sdk/README.md

 - [Data Discovery](#data-discovery)

 ### Application Generator
-Since most developers are entering the Solid ecosystem for the first time, we felt it was crucial to give them the ability to get something stood up quickly that they could use as the basis for a quality application - *fast*.
+Since most developers are entering the Solid ecosystem for the first time, we felt it was crucial to give them the ability to get something stood up quickly that they could use as the basis for a quality React application - *fast*.
 And so we've put together a [yeoman](https://yeoman.io) generator that combines all of the components and best practices in the SDK into something you can use to get going, or as a reference.

 ### User Registration
 User Registration is a bit different in a decentralized Solid world.
 In a typical application, new users go through a closed registration workflow and get an entry in a proprietary database.
 In Solid, users enter the registration process when they don't have a WebID to identify themselves, or a Solid Pod for reading and writing data.
 When a user doesn't have these things and wants to use a Solid application, the application needs to send them to a Pod Provider to register, with a callback to return them when they're done.
 We provide componentry to facilitate this, with an intuitive UX.